-Domestic violence restraining orders are issued to protect individuals who have suffered abuse or threats of abuse by someone with whom the individual has a close relationship or whom is a close relative.
+Domestic violence restraining orders are issued to protect individuals who have suffered abuse or threats of abuse by someone with whom the individual has a close relationship or who is a close relative.
 Close relationships include marriage or registered domestic partnerships, divorce, separation, dating (or used to date), having a child together, and living together (or used to live together).
 For cases in which individuals are merely roommates, domestic violence restraining orders are not applicable.

 Civil Harassment Restraining Orders

-Elder or Dependent Adult Abuse Restraining Orders
+Elder Abuse or Dependent Adult Abuse Restraining Orders

 Workplace Violence Restraining Order

-An employer may request a workplace violence restraining order to protect an employee who has suffered stalking, serious harassment, violence, or a credible threat of violence at the workplace.
+An employer may request a workplace violence restraining order to protect an employee who has suffered from stalking, serious harassment, violence, or a credible threat of violence at the workplace.
 An employee cannot ask for a workplace violence restraining order on his or her own.
-Instead, employees wanting to protect themselves must seek civil harassment or domestic violence restraining orders.
+Instead, employees wanting to protect themselves must seek civil orders or domestic violence restraining orders.

 Emergency Protective Order (EPO)

 An emergency protective order is most commonly requested by police officers for domestic violence cases.
-They are issued by “on-call” judges in cases of emergency, when an officer suspects that an individual is in danger.
+They are issued by “on-call” judges in cases of emergency when an officer suspects an individual is in danger.
 The order takes effect immediately and lasts up to seven days.
 Further protection requires the individual to request a temporary or permanent restraining order.

 Temporary Restraining Order (TRO)